|

 What is it called?

-Who is allowed behind the wooden wall
+Who is allowed behind the wooden wall through the doors, just anybody?

 There are many paintings of Saints in an Orthodox Church.
+One of

 the most important is St Nicholas.
+Who does he protect?

 Guide

-rue Pierre le Grand) the first things you will notice are the large
+As you approach the cathedral the first things you will notice are the large

 hemispherical golden mosaic and the